Our Instructors & Staff Members

 The Burk’s have a son Jeremy Burk (married to Jennifer) and are the proud grandparents of two girls, Ali and Paige.

-Danny Chapman (9th Dan, Grand Master, National Director IKSA) Email
+Danny Chapman (10th Dan, Senior Grand Master, Co-Executive Director IKSA) Email

 In 1985 Master Chapman joined the Independent Karate Schools of

 America (IKSA), a worldwide support and sanctioning organization